Moving to Monaco

 Get in touch today to find out how we can help you make a seamless transition to a new life in Monaco.

-Cadogan Tate has a lot of experience working in Monaco and we have moved many British expatriates and international customers to the principality, discreetly and efficiently.
+Cadogan Tate has a lot of experience in moving to Monaco from London and we have moved many British expatriates and international customers to the principality, discreetly and efficiently.
 We have a complete, dedicated setup for European removals, which is what makes our service so effective.

 Should your move require it, we have a storage facilities based in Cote d’Azur, within easy reach of Monaco.
 Here you can store your precious valuables in a high-tech, secure environment, while still being close enough for viewing and assessing your collections or consignment whenever you need to.
 We have regular cross-Channel shipments, meaning your household belongings can be at your new home in a matter of days, depending on your starting location and the service you choose.